Make yourself a coffee and let the morning light settle in. Every dream is a letter you write to yourself. We are here to help you read it.

 Ask about a particular image, explore a recurring pattern, or connect the dream to your waking life.
 The conversation continues as long as you need.

-Interpretations draw from an expanding library of archetypal symbols, cross-referenced with traditions spanning five millennia of human dream culture.
+Interpretations draw from an expanding library of archetypal symbols, cross-referenced with 83 peer-reviewed and historical sources spanning five millennia of human dream culture.

-Jung, Hillman, Walker, Barrett, Hobson – our methodology bridges analytical psychology, archetypal theory, and modern sleep neuroscience.
+Jung, Hillman, Walker, Barrett, Hobson.
+Our methodology bridges analytical psychology, archetypal theory, and modern sleep neuroscience.
+Read our sources

 Your dreams are not training data.
 No accounts harvested.
 No engagement tricks.
 Just a quiet space for you and your unconscious.

 When you describe a dream, Somniary does not look up individual symbols in a database.
-It reads the entire narrative – the places, the people, the emotional atmosphere, the moments that don't quite make sense – and interprets them as a unified story.
-This is the approach Carl Jung advocated: treating the dream as a self-contained drama with its own beginning, middle, and resolution.
+It reads the entire narrative: the places, the people, the emotional atmosphere, the moments that don't quite make sense.
+Then it interprets them as a unified story.
+This is the approach Carl Jung advocated, treating the dream as a self-contained drama with its own beginning, middle, and resolution.

 Our interpretive framework draws on Jung's Collected Works (particularly volumes 5, 9i, and 12), James Hillman's archetypal psychology and his principle of "sticking to the image," Matthew Walker's neuroscience of REM sleep and emotional memory processing, and Deirdre Barrett's research on dream problem-solving at Harvard.
 We also reference Von Franz, Campbell, and comparative mythology spanning five millennia of human dream culture.